Curious about whether HRT for menopause is right for you? We’ll give you the lowdown here, including how it can help and when to be cautious.

 But, unfortunately, your hormone levels don’t tend to wind down smoothly.

-During perimenopause (that’s the time leading up to when your period stops), estrogen levels can dip or spike before they eventually drop off.
+During perimenopause (that’s the time leading up to when your period stops), estrogen levels can dip or spike on a rollercoaster ride before they eventually drop off.

 What is HRT?